Trump wants to end woke education. He pledged to use federal money as leverage - ExBulletin

 Colleges rely more on federal money, particularly grants and loans that the government provides to students to pay for tuition.

-The president can't immediately pull money from a large number of districts, but if he targets a few through civil rights investigations, others are likely to follow suit, said Bob Eitel, president of the conservative Defense of Liberty Institute and education official during the investigation.
-Trump's first term.
+The president can't immediately pull money from a large number of districts, but if he targets a few through civil rights investigations, others are likely to follow suit, said Bob Eitel, president of the conservative Liberty Defense Institute and education official during Trump's premiere. term.
 That authority could be used to go after schools and colleges with diversity and inclusion offices or those accused of anti-Semitism, Eitel said.

 This is not a loss of funding from day one, Eitel said, referring to Trump's campaign promise.
 But ultimately the president will prevail on this issue, because I think there are real legal issues.